How To: Setting Up Live TV Streams on the Apple TV 4 (Updated)... May 24, 2016 | The Guy at the Eye

 New rumours have recently surfaced suggesting of a huge potential u-turn for Netflix in relation to offline downloads, with industry insider and Penthera COO Dan Taitz now predicting this much sort-aftered feature before the end of the year.

 It’s finally happened overnight with the last of Australia’s major television networks making its way onto the Apple TV 4.
 As of today, all five major free-to-air Aussie broadcasters have on-demand apps on Apple’s streaming device with Network Nine being the last to launch an app.

 You may have heard that it is now harder to access foreign versions of Netflix when outside of their respective countries.
 While it isn’t yet impossible, it’s not quite as easy as it used to be.
 Not everyone is having problems, but if you are, check out our guide as it may offer a potential solution.

 Until now, Sky Sports Germany via their internet-delivered portal was only available on a daily basis, meaning it could cost a staggering €465 per month.
 But come summer, Sky Online Germany will finally add a weekly and monthly subscription that should allow significant savings.

 Imagine a television with a tuner that can pick up every live TV channel in the world.
-Well, we’re not quite there yet… but we’ve found a pretty cool start to it on the Apple TV where you can flip through live channels of your choice from Channel 7 in Australia to BBC One from the UK.
+Well, we’re not quite there yet… but we’ve found a pretty cool start to it on the Apple TV where you can flip through live channels of your choice.

 While most broadcasters outside of the US continue to ignore the potential of Android TV, the streaming platform itself is jumping from strength to strength by expanding its range of supported European television sets.